The week’s headlines and YOU

 Each week we’ll take a closer look at the events shaping our lives here in Germany’s capital.
 You’ll hear from a diverse group of hosts as we tackle the issues moving Berlin, Germany, Europe — and YOU.

-This show was produced by Monika Müller-Kroll and Sylvia Cunningham.
+This show was produced by Monika Müller-Kroll and Sumi Somaskanda.
+Voiceovers by Sylvia Cunningham and Caleb Larson.